OSS PROGRAM

 Eighth Place 1 Point

-1. Horses will earn points in all five Gold legs to qualify for the $300,000 Gold Super Final.
+Horses will earn points in all five Gold legs to qualify for the Gold Super Final.
+A horse must start in a minimum of one (1) Gold Series Leg to be eligible to enter its respective Gold Super Final.

-8. Any horse may be entered into its respective Gold Super Final, Grassroots Semi-Final or Prospect Final, but it cannot be entered into more than one final, unless it was Also Eligible and did not draw into the Gold Super Final, Grassroots Semi-Final or Prospect Final.
+Any horse may be entered into its respective Gold Super Final, Grassroots Final/Consolation or Prospect Final, but it cannot be entered into more than one final/consolation, unless it was Also Eligible and did not draw into the Gold Super Final, Grassroots Final/Consolation or Prospect Final, or won its respective Grassroots Final and entered the corresponding Super Final which did not fill with Gold Series point earners.

 GRASSROOTS SERIES

-The Grassroots Series will consist of forty (40) Grassroots events, five events in each of the eight categories for age, sex and gait.
+The Grassroots Series will consist of forty-eight (48) Grassroots events, six events in each of the eight (8) categories for age, sex and gait, split into five legs..

 If more horses declare to start in an event than is permitted at that racetrack, the event shall be split into the appropriate number of divisions with entries seeded by lot.

-Horses will earn points in each of the five Grassroots Legs throughout the season to qualify for the Grassroots Semi-Final.
+Horses will earn points in each of the five Grassroots Legs throughout the season to qualify for the Grassroots Final/Consolation.

 In each category, points will be awarded in all Grassroots Series races as follows: